mpv-player/mpv/DOCS/man/mpv.rst

 DESCRIPTION
 ===========

 **mpv** is a media player based on MPlayer and mplayer2.
 It supports a wide variety of video file formats, audio and video codecs, and subtitle types.
-Special input URL types are available to read input from a variety of sources other than disk files.
+Special input URL types are available to read input from a variety of sources other than diskfiles.
 Depending on platform, a variety of different video and audio output methods are supported.

 Usage examples to get you started quickly can be found at the end of this man page.